vidjil/vidjil/doc/locus.md

    See for example [(Ferret, 2016)](http://dx.doi.org/10.1111/bjh.13981) (1-step, 23 primers in 5 tubes, TRG, TRD/TRD+, IGK, IGK+).

-These primer sets were designed and evaluated for onco-hematological studies on lymphoma and/or leukemia samples but may also be used in other studies on the immune repertoire.
+These primer sets were designed and evaluated in multi-center validation studies for onco-hematological studies on lymphoma and/or leukemia samples, but may also be used in other studies on the immune repertoire.
 Such primer sets or DNA-Seq (or even on RNA-Seq) are very specific, leading to usually datasets with more than 90% or 99% of reads with V(D)J recombinations.